Welcome to today's edition of the Rush 24-7 podcast.

 Even the regime has admitted it now.

-Everybody nobody.
+Everybody, nobody.

-I mean, you what this is the kind of some days this stuff really makes me mad.
+I mean, this is the kind of thing.

-Some days it really ticks me off.
+Some days it really ticks me up.

 These guys alone can't destroy my mood.

-But this is just it's unconscionable.
+But this is just, it's unconscionable.

 But U.S. District Judge Roger Vinson ordered the administration to seek within the next week and expedited a pellet review of his ruling, which favored arguments by 26 states that required Americans to buy health insurance starting in 2014 or pay a penalty.

-The uh regime previously has said it would appeal the Florida judge's ruling and continue implementing the law, which includes provisions allowing young adults to remain on their parents' health care insurance, prevents insurers from denying coverage for pre-existing medical conditions.
+The regime previously has said it would appeal the Florida judge's ruling and continue implementing the law, which includes provisions allowing young adults to remain on their parents' health care insurance, prevents insurers from denying coverage for pre-existing medical conditions.

 Doesn't matter.